 The Problem With Related Party Transactions

-Before restrictions regarding 1031 exchanges with related parties, the IRS noticed some taxpayers were taking advantage by buying and selling from related parties to shift basis.
-Basis shifting is where a taxpayer trades a low-cost basis property for a high-cost basis property with a related party.
-By doing this, the taxpayer was given an advantage by eliminating or reducing capital gains tax on the sale of the low-cost basis property.
+Before restrictions regarding 1031 exchanges with related parties, the IRS noticed some taxpayers were taking advantage by buying and selling from related parties in order to shift basis.
+Basis shifting is where a taxpayer trades a low-cost basis property with a related party for a high-cost basis property.
+By doing this, the taxpayer was given an advantage by eliminating or reducing capital gains tax on selling the low-cost basis property.

 In 1989, the IRS added subsection (f) to Section 1031 to limit exchanges involving related parties.
-Section 1031(f) states that there is a non-recognition of gain or loss to the taxpayer exchanging property with a related party if the taxpayer or related party disposes of the property within two years of the exchange.
+Section 1031(f) states that there is a non-recognition of gain or loss to the taxpayer exchanging property with a related party unless the taxpayer or related party disposes of the property within two years of the exchange.

 The Two-Year Holding Period

 The taxpayer and related party are required to hold the properties from the 1031 exchange for a minimum of two years.
 This holding period begins on the date of the transfer.
-There are exceptions to this two-year rule and are as follows:
+There are exceptions to this two-year rule as follows:

-- Death of the taxpayer or related party;
+• Death of the taxpayer or related party;

-- Under IRC 1033, the compulsory or involuntary conversion of one of the properties;
+• The compulsory or involuntary conversion of one of the properties;

 The 1031 Investor's Guidebook